felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://tanstack.com/query/latest/docs/framework/react/guides/placeholder-query-data
 ```

-Additionally, ***the function version of the placeholder data option have access to the previous data of that query, which means it's possible to avoid showing loading states while fetching with dynamic queries like: fetching something by its id, or a*** [***paginated query***](https://tanstack.com/query/latest/docs/framework/react/guides/paginated-queries#better-paginated-queries-with-placeholderdata).
+Additionally, the function version of the placeholder data option have access to the previous data of that query, which means it's possible to avoid showing loading states while fetching with dynamic queries like: fetching something by its id, or a [paginated query](https://tanstack.com/query/latest/docs/framework/react/guides/paginated-queries#better-paginated-queries-with-placeholderdata).

 ```ts
 const result = useQuery({